 1. Verbal reminder/warning All staff must be clear on what the warning is.
-F example, "You need to stop talking to X"
+For example, "You need to stop talking to X"

-2. First reminder/warning is given if behaviour 'Cooling' down time in class'
+2. First reminder/warning is given if behaviour continues.
+'Cooling' down time in class' -1 Dojo

-continues. -1 Dojo

-3. Second reminder/ warning is given if behaviour 'cooling down in class'
+3. Second reminder/ warning is given if behaviour continues. 'cooling down in class' -1 Dojo

-continues. -1 Dojo

-4. If the behavior persists 'Cool down time' in their buddy 'class'

-The delians persons Reflection-time out sheet
+4. If the behavior persists 'Cool down time' in their buddy 'class' Reflection-time out sheet

-1 st WHITE LETTER SE I NT HOME
+1 st WHITE LETTER SENT HOME

 Record this behavior onto SIMS

-5. If disruptive behavior/warning continues and 1-3 is Cooling down in class
+If disruptive behavior/warning continues and 1-3 is repeated Cooling down in class

-repeated -1 Dojo
+-1 Dojo

 6. If behaviour/warning persists 'Cooling down time in buddy class'

 Reflection-time out sheets

 -2Dojos

-2 nd WHITE LETTER SE NT HOME
+2 nd WHITE LETTER S ENT HOME

 Record this behavior onto SIMS

-7. If disruptive behavior continues and 1-3 is repeated and they have already had 1 st and 2 nd white letters

-1st YELLOW LETTER SENT HOME
+7. If disruptive behavior continues and 1-3 is repeated and they have already had 1 st and 2 nd white letters 1st YELLOW LETTER SENT HOME

 Record this behavior onto SIMS

 -2 Dojos

-1 st Yellow letters should only be e given if the child is:
+1 st Yellow letters should only be given if the child is:

 1.displaying persistent disruptive behavior

 2. Ignoring or not following instructions

 3. stopping himself and others from learning

 If the child is showing continuous disruptive behaviour and the steps above have been put in place.

+RED LETTER SEN RED LETTER SENT HOME
-Parents will be contacted by telephone and a letter will be sent home

-The decision is made under the discretion of the Head Teacher and the Senior a child is displaying ANY types of physical or verbal abuse and violence to others.
-For example, inappropriate language towards others or hitting a child or a member of staff.

-Management Team (SMT).
+Parents will be contacted by telephone and a letter will be sent home The decision is made under the discretion of the Head Teacher and the Senior Management Team (SMT).